bugcrowd/templates/submissions/description/broken_access_control/idor/view_non_sensitive_information/template.md

 Insecure Direct Object Reference (IDOR) occurs when there are no access control checks to verify if a request to interact with a resource is valid.
-An IDOR vulnerability within this application can be leveraged by an attacker to bypass access controls, manipulate and read non-sensitive information.
+An IDOR vulnerability within this application can be leveraged by an attacker to bypass access controls and view non-sensitive information.

 **Business Impact**